A hybrid dynamic model and parameter estimation method for accurately simulating overhead cranes with friction

 Articles developing overhead crane controllers often use different models, which makes direct comparison of controllers challenging.
 We aim to provide the scientific community with a lightweight and scalable model that will allow researchers to rigorously test and compare their control strategies.
 The code for this simulator is available at GitHub, on the provided supplementary material link.

-In summary, the main contributions of this work are: \begin{itemize} \item The development of a hybrid simulation model, combining both continuous and discrete dynamics, that allows to perform fast simulations while maintaining the accuracy of the ideal discontinuous Coulomb model.
-We include comparisons between the computational time performance of the approximated model and our model in some illustrative cases. \item The analysis of friction dependence of position, direction and payload mass with real data, and the inclusion of this dependence into the simulation model. \item The development of a step-by-step algorithm for parameter estimation of the hybrid model that includes position and direction dependence of friction. \item The validation of this estimation method and the hybrid model with real data from a laboratory overhead crane.
+In summary, the main contributions of this work are: \begin{itemize} \item The development of a hybrid simulation model, combining both continuous and discrete dynamics, that allows performing fast simulations while maintaining the accuracy of the ideal discontinuous Coulomb model.
+We include comparisons between the computational time performance of the approximated model and our model in some illustrative cases. \item The analysis of friction dependence on position and direction with real data, and the inclusion of this dependence into the simulation model. \item The development of a step-by-step algorithm for parameter estimation of the hybrid model that includes position and direction dependence of friction. \item The validation of this estimation method and the hybrid model with real data from a laboratory overhead crane.

 \end{itemize}